Karen IT Digital Forensics

 Yes.
 Forensic reports prepared by Karen IT can support compliance-related investigations, including breach notification assessments under applicable data protection regulations.

-The Longer You Wait, the More Evidence Disappears.
+The Longer You Wait,

 Volatile data degrades.
 Logs roll over.
 Storage gets overwritten.
 In digital forensics, time is evidence — and it is always running out.
 If you have reason to believe an investigation may be necessary, the right time to engage a forensics team is now.